gruvw/betterprint/README.md

 - time
 - os

-(no need to install anythings, all the 3 modules are in the Standard Python Module Library)
+(no need to install anything, all the 3 modules are in the Standard Python Module Library)

 ## Documentation

-The full documentation 📄 below is coming directly from the code's docstring.
+The full documentation 📄 below comes directly from the code's docstring.
 It makes the documentation readable directly from any compatible IDE or text editors.
 I recommend using [Visual Studio Code](https://code.visualstudio.com/).

 ### Initialization `init()`

-You should call this function before logging everything in your program.
+You should call this function before logging anything in your program.
 Initializes the module: creates the log file in the right path and defines the logging format.
-All the different parameters are here to set each variable without using the proper function if you want.
+If needed all the different parameters are here to set each variable without using the proper function.

 #### Definition